-In order to make management's commitment to Sustainable Success more effective and verifiable, as part of the Remuneration Policies, with regard to the 2022 short-term incentive system, an objective relating to the reputational profile was adopted (in line with the quantitative sustainability objectives mentioned above), with an overall weight on the total amount of the bonus equal to 10%, while, as regards the long-term incentive system, three objectives were adopted, with a total impact of 20%.
+In order to make management's commitment to Sustainable Success more effective and verifiable, as part of the Remuneration Policies, with regard to the 2023 short-term incentive system, in continuity with the year 2022, an objective relating to the reputational profile was retained (in line with the quantitative sustainability objectives mentioned above), with an overall weight on the total amount of the bonus equal to 10%, while, as regards the long-term incentive system for the 2022-2024 three-year period, three objectives were adopted, with a total impact of 20%.
 This relates to the achievement: (i) of the target relating to thematic investments (Finance for SDGs); (ii) of objectives to combat climate change relating to the reduction of Scope 1 and 2 greenhouse gas emissions of the Group's operating properties, in line with objectives based on climatic science, included in the integrated action plan to contribute to achieving net zero greenhouse gas emission by 2050; (iii) of an objective to contain the gender pay gap.